aleksanderbl29/dawaR/README.md

 The goal of dawaR is to make access to the Danish Web Address API convenient for many more users.

-## TO DO before CRAN-submission

-- [ ] Choose some often-used sections to create specific functions for
-  - These will basically be wrappers for other functions in the package and will provide another level of convenience for non-technical users.

 ## Installation

 You can install the development version of dawaR from